apollographql/apollo-server/docs/source/integrations/plugins.md

 ### `willResolveField`

 The `willResolveField` event fires whenever Apollo Server is about to resolve a single field during the execution of an operation.
-It is passed an object with four fields `source`, `args`, `context`, and `info`, corresponding to the [four positional arguments passed to resolvers](../data/resolvers/#resolver-arguments).
-(Note that the `source` field goes with the argument we often called `parent` in our docs.)
-The `willResolveField` handler is called on the object returned from your `executionDidStart` handler.
-It may return an ["end hook"](#end-hooks) function that is invoked with the result returned by your resolver or the error that it throws.
-The end hook is called once your resolver has fully resolved: for example, if it returns a Promise, the end hook is called with the Promise's eventual resolved result.
+The handler is passed an object with four fields (`source`, `args`, `context`, and `info`) that correspond to the [four positional arguments passed to resolvers](../data/resolvers/#resolver-arguments).
+(Note that `source` corresponds to the argument often called `parent` in these docs.)

+You provide your `willResolveField` handler in the object returned by your [`executionDidStart`](#executiondidstart) handler.

+Your `willResolveField` handler can optionally return an ["end hook"](#end-hooks) function that's invoked with the resolver's result (or the error that it throws).
+The end hook is called when your resolver has _fully_ resolved (i.e., if the resolver returns a Promise, the hook is called with the Promise's eventual resolved result).

 #### Example